samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 Cycles in behavior are not allowed.
 When a piece of state changes, the full consequences of that change are computed and propagated immediately, along with any follow-on consequences due to state changes that result from the previous changes.
+Most likely this will take place in a breadth-first, glitch-free fashion.

-This restriction is lifted when concurrency is introduced; when a change propagates from one concurrency domain to another, the computation "stops" in the sending domain and is added to a queue in the receiving domain to be processed once it has completed any currently executing and already pending computations.
-This means that it would be possible to ping-pong a computation back and forth between two (or more) concurrency domains.
+The cycle restriction is lifted when concurrency is introduced; when a change propagates from one concurrency domain to another, the computation "stops" in the sending domain and is added to a queue in the receiving domain to be processed once it has completed any currently executing and already pending computations.
+This means that it would be possible (though not necessarily a good idea) to ping-pong a computation back and forth between two (or more) concurrency domains.
 Whether or not this turns out to be a big danger remains to be seen.

-If one is modeling a simulation or animation that proceeds along a timeline, one must declare a special *clock* state which ticks in real-time per the programmer's requirements.
+If one is modeling a simulation or animation that proceeds along a timeline, one must make use of a special *clock* state which ticks in real-time per the program's requirements.
 This clock state can be specially managed by the development environment to allow the programmer to "control time" while developing and debugging.
 Based on my current formulation, I don't think the ability to "scrub" time back and forth will magically fall out of the RSP model, but if I'm able to incorporate "undoing" changes (ala Sean McDirmid's [Glitch] programming model) this may turn out to be possible.

 For common interactive applications, computation is driven by external inputs: mouse, keyboard and touch.
 In something like a video game, one would use both a clock and external user driven input